 You cannot destroy a partition that has been assigned a unit number.
 You must first enter the DELETE unit-number command to delete the unit using the partition.

-After a partition is destroyed, the container from which it was created must be initialized.
+After all partitions are destroyed, the container from which they were created must be initialized.

 DESTROY_PARTITION container-name PARTITION=partition-number